support@psrcompliance.com +91 87961 04190 WhatsApp

 1. What is the new 2026 update for milk sellers in India?

-The Food Safety and Standards Authority of India has advised many milk producers and vendors to obtain FSSAI registration or a license to sell milk legally.
+The Food Safety and Standards Authority of India has advised milk producers and vendors to obtain FSSAI registration or a license to ensure legal and safe milk sales in India.

 2. Who needs FSSAI registration under the new milk advisory?

-Milk producers, vendors, and distributors selling milk outside dairy cooperative societies may need FSSAI registration or a license.
+Milk producers, vendors, and distributors who sell milk outside dairy cooperative societies may need FSSAI registration or a valid license depending on their scale of business.

 3. Why is FSSAI making registration mandatory for milk sellers?